Immigration Law

 Considerations for Crossing the U.S.-Mexico Border or Canada-U.S. Border

-In these cases, there is usually control on both sides of the border.
-In other words, if you are traveling from Canada, you will encounter Canadian Border Services Agency (CBSA) agents when leaving and U.S. agents when entering.
+At land border crossings, there is usually control on both sides of the border.
+In other words, if you are traveling to Canada, you will encounter Canadian Border Services Agency (CBSA) agents when entering.
+When returning back to the U.S., you will interact with Customs and Border Protection (CBP) at the port of entry.

 CBP instituted the Trusted Traveler Program to expedite border crossings.
 At many ports of entry, there are dedicated counters for those who have CBP pre-approved entry.
-Those pre-authorized through this program receive a border crossing card to speed up the customs process.
+Those pre-authorized through this program receive a membership card specific to their program, such as Global Entry, NEXUS, or SENTRI, to speed up the customs process.
+U.S. citizens with Global Entry have expedited entry requirements back into the U.S.

 Do not confuse a border crossing card with a U.S. passport card.
 U.S. citizens can use passport cards as a passport to cross by sea or land.
-It is a cheaper alternative to the full passport needed to travel by air to Mexico, Canada, Bermuda, or the Caribbean.
+It is a cheaper alternative to the full passport needed to travel by air to Mexico, Canada, Bermuda, or some parts of the Caribbean.

 CBP Clearances